yselvav/chefAI/README.md

 Download the [Player2 app](https://player2.game/), and install Fabric API and this mod in Minecraft to play.
 You **do not** need to install AltoClef or Baritone separately.

 It automates Minecraft tasks from start to finish, including beating the game completely solo.
+Press Z key to talk to the AI using voice chat.

 👉 [Check releases](https://github.com/elefant-ai/chatclef/releases)